carter293/Carter-Querio-notebook/thoughts/shared/research/2025-12-27-dependent-cell-status-not-updated.md

 - `thoughts/shared/research/2025-12-27-websocket-only-architecture.md` - Original research on WebSocket-only architecture
 - `thoughts/shared/research/2025-12-27-cell-output-wiping-on-blur.md` - Previous race condition investigation

+## Additional Finding: Sequential Execution vs. "All at Once" Results

+### User Observation

+When running a cell in the demo notebook, all dependent cell results appear "all at once" instead of sequentially (one after the other).

+### Analysis

+**Backend Execution Flow** (`backend/scheduler.py:80-102`):
+- Line 81: `for cell_id in sorted_cells:` - Sequential loop
+- Line 102: `await self._execute_cell(...)` - Each cell execution is awaited
+- Cells SHOULD execute sequentially

+**WebSocket Broadcasting** (`backend/scheduler.py:114, 140-154`):
+- Each status update and output is broadcast individually with `await`
+- Messages SHOULD be sent sequentially

+**Frontend State Updates** (`frontend/src/components/Notebook.tsx:25-99`):
+- Each WebSocket message triggers `setNotebook(prev => ...)` with functional update
+- React batches state updates that happen synchronously (same event loop tick)

+### Possible Causes

+1. **React State Batching**: If multiple WebSocket messages arrive in quick succession (within the same event loop tick), React will batch all `setNotebook` calls into a single render, causing all updates to appear simultaneously.

+2. **Fast Execution**: If cells execute very quickly (simple variable assignments), they might complete before the browser can render intermediate states.
+However, the demo notebook includes matplotlib/plotly/altair charts which should take time to render.

+3. **Dependency Check Bug Interaction**: If the dependency check bug causes cells to be incorrectly skipped initially, and then all execute at once when the condition is bypassed, this could cause the "all at once" behavior.

+4. **WebSocket Message Timing**: If WebSocket messages are arriving faster than React can process them, they might queue up and all be processed in one batch.

+### Most Likely Cause

+**React State Update Batching** combined with **fast WebSocket message delivery**.
+When cells execute quickly:
+- Backend sends WebSocket messages sequentially (with `await`)
+- But messages arrive at the frontend in quick succession
+- React batches all `setNotebook` calls into a single render
+- All cell updates appear simultaneously in the UI

+### Verification Needed

+To confirm, check:
+1. Browser DevTools Network tab → WebSocket messages: Are they arriving sequentially or all at once?
+2. React DevTools Profiler: Are state updates being batched?
+3. Console logs: Add timing logs to `handleWSMessage` to see message arrival timing

+### Potential Solutions

+1. **Add artificial delays**: Add small delays between cell executions to ensure sequential rendering (not recommended for production)

+2. **Use `flushSync`**: Force React to flush updates immediately instead of batching (may impact performance)

+3. **Debounce/throttle updates**: Batch updates with a small delay to ensure sequential rendering

+4. **Fix dependency check bug first**: The dependency check bug might be causing cells to execute out of order, which could contribute to this issue

 ## Open Questions

 1. Should the dependency check also verify that dependencies have finished executing (not RUNNING)?
 2. Are there edge cases where a dependency could be RUNNING when checking (despite topological sort)?
 3. Should we add logging to track when cells are incorrectly marked as BLOCKED?
+4. **Is the "all at once" issue caused by React batching, or is it related to the dependency check bug?**
+5. **Should we add timing delays between cell executions to ensure sequential UI updates?**